tcsvn/pyadlml/docs/user_guide/stats_and_vis.rst

    :alt: alternate text
    :align: center

-or use a boxsplot for more information
+or use a boxplot to obtain more information about the intervals distribution

 .. code:: python